teodortenchev/C-Sharp-Advanced-Coursework/C# OOP Basics/InterfacesAndAbstraction/P4_Telephony/README.md

-Telephony
+﻿Telephony
 ---------

 You have a business - **manufacturing cell phones**.
 But you have no software developers, so you call some friends of yours and ask them to help you create a cell phone software.
 They have already agreed and you started working on the project.
-The project consists of one main **model � a Smartphone**.
+The project consists of one main **model – a Smartphone**.
 Each of your smartphones should have functionalities of **calling other phones** and **browsing in the world wide web.**